torvalds/linux/Documentation/rust/quick-start.rst

 This document describes how to get started with kernel development in Rust.

 There are a few ways to install a Rust toolchain needed for kernel development.
-A simple way is to use the packages from your Linux distribution if they are suitable -- the first section below explains this approach.
+A simple way is to use the packages from your GNU/Linux distribution if they are suitable -- the first section below explains this approach.
 An advantage of this approach is that, typically, the distribution will match the LLVM used by Rust and Clang.